Pipe organs require high volume low pressure compressed air to blow the

 outer end bearing on this type of Spencer blower; the three fans

-represent an overhung load and must be very carefully dynamically
+represent an overhung load and must be very carefully statically and dynamically

 two end flanges were removed from the old barrel so they could be